Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 ACTIVE-PASSIVE

-Account 76 "Settlements with different debtors and creditors"
+Account 76 "Settlements with various debtors and creditors"

 ACTIVE-PASSIVE